adopted-ember-addons/ember-infinity/README.md

 ### Custom store

-Chances are you'll want to scroll some source other than the default dataStore to infinity.
+Chances are you'll want to scroll some source other than the default ember-data store to infinity.
 You can do that by injecting it to the route and specify the store in the infinityModel options:

 ```
 export default Ember.Route.extend(InfinityRoute, {